REGULATIONS GUIDE

 Section 709 covers electrical installations in marinas and similar locations providing shore-side electrical supplies to boats.
 The combination of water, salt, and conductive hulls creates an extremely high-risk environment.

-Each berth supply point must be individually protected by a 30 mA RCD and have its own overcurrent device.
-Socket outlets must comply with BS EN 60309-2.
+• Each berth supply point must be individually protected by a 30 mA RCD that disconnects all live conductors including the neutral (Reg 709.531.2) and have its own overcurrent device (Reg 709.533).
+Socket-outlets must comply with BS EN IEC 60309-2 up to 63 A and BS EN IEC 60309-1 above 63 A, and one socket-outlet may supply only one craft.

 Marina installations are inspected at intervals not exceeding 1 year.
 The corrosive marine environment means equipment deterioration is faster than in standard installations — IP ratings and cable gland integrity must be checked carefully during each inspection.